Acidham/alfred-markdown-notes/README.md

 Type `md#` to get a list of all tags found in the Notes or search for Tags (see [Options](#Options) as well)

+The tag search can also be used to search for already existing Tags to paste it into a markdown note.
+By pressing `CMD` and `Enter` the tag will be pasted into frontmost app.

 ### Search in Todos

 Type `mdt` to get all Todos found in the MD Notes.
 The list is sorted  based on when Notes with the todo was created (older notes first).
 As well you can search for full-text search in todo and use the modify keys (see [Options](#Options))